Military Cash Incentives:

 Agency Affected: Department of Defense

 Comments: In a July 2012 report, the USD (P&R) states that it continues to consolidate special and incentive pay authorities.
 However, because this consolidation is not yet complete, it has not yet determined whether this consolidation has resulted in greater flexibility, as GAO recommended.
-As of June 2013, OSD reported that OSD was about halfway through with its effort to consolidate special pay authorities, and in September 2015 USD (P&R) officials stated that this effort is continuing.
+In June 2013, OSD reported that OSD was about halfway through with its effort to consolidate special pay authorities, and in September 2015 USD (P&R) officials stated that this effort is continuing.
 The officials added that, while the Department is tracking the impact of the consolidation on the cost of special and incentive pays, it had not assessed whether the consolidation had resulted in greater flexibility.
 OSD officials reported that in November 2019 it had still not completed a study of whether the consolidation had resulted in greater flexibility.